User37som/libbitcoin/Configuration-Settings.md

 ### Specifying a Configuration File
 Not all BX commands use configuration settings, in fact most do not.
 However all commands process the configuration file if its path is specified.

-All commands accept a `--config` option.
-This allows any command line to specify a configuration file for use in that single execution.

-If the `--config` option is not set the command will use the configuration file specified by the `BX_CONFIG` environment variable.
+The path to the configuration settings file is specified by the `--config` command line option, the `BX_CONFIG` environment variable, or by default as follows:

-If neither the --config option nor the `BX_CONFIG` environment variable is set the command will use embedded default configuration settings.
-There is no default configuration file location.
+* Linux/OSX (prefix): `<prefix>/etc/libbitcoin/bx.cfg`
+* Linux/OSX (default): `/usr/local/etc/libbitcoin/bx.cfg`
+* Windows: `%ProgramData%\libbitcoin\bx.cfg`

+The Windows directory is hidden by default.
+If the file is not found default values are loaded.
+If the file is contains invalid settings an error is returned via STDERR.
+If any setting is not specified its default is loaded.

 ### Default Configuration Settings
 The BX [metadata file](https://github.com/libbitcoin/libbitcoin-explorer/blob/version2/model/generate.xml) declares all valid configuration settings, their data types and descriptions.
 These values generated code that is used to build BX.